myspc-development/art-test/README.md

 The older `[ap_directory]` shortcode is still supported for backward compatibility.

+Event and artist directories now render an initial page server-side for improved SEO.
+Filters submit via GET so results work without JavaScript.
+Theme developers can override `templates/event-card.php` and `templates/page-event-directory.php` by copying them into their theme.

 ## Artwork Directory Shortcode

 The `[ap_artwork_directory]` shortcode displays artwork posts in a filterable grid.
 Each listing now outputs the work's medium and style beneath the title when those values are available.

+Event directory pages output [schema.org](https://schema.org/) JSON‑LD using the `Event` and `ItemList` types so listings qualify for Google Rich Results.
+Event images use `loading="lazy"` and AJAX “Load More” pagination keeps long lists performant.

 ## Event Enhancements